Green Bamboo

 Low lit bamboo décor and a quiet vibe

-Where Cordova Goes for Chinese
+Where Cordova Goes for Vietnamese Noodle House

 Along the North Germantown Parkway corridor, where strip-mall facades line a suburban artery northeast of Memphis, Cordova's dining scene does something quietly interesting: it runs deeper than the streetscape suggests.
-The cluster of restaurants at the 990 address brings together several cuisines in close proximity, and within that mix, Green Bamboo occupies the Chinese category at a moment when the broader Memphis metro is paying more attention to Asian dining options than it did a decade ago.
+The cluster of restaurants at the 990 address brings together several cuisines in close proximity, and within that mix, Green Bamboo occupies the Vietnamese Noodle House category at a moment when the broader Memphis metro is paying more attention to Asian dining options than it did a decade ago.
 That context matters, because it shapes who Green Bamboo is competing against and what a meal there is actually about.

-Chinese restaurants in American suburban corridors tend to split into two operating models: the high-volume, broad-menu approach aimed at maximum accessibility, and the more restrained format that anchors itself to a regional tradition or a tighter ingredient logic.
 The distinction is worth understanding before you go, because it sets your expectations correctly.
 Cordova's version of this category, with Petals of a Peony ($$ · Chinese) occupying the same price tier nearby, gives diners a comparative frame: two Chinese options within the same zip code serving similar demographics, which is actually a stronger signal of local demand than a single outpost would be.

-Get Exclusive Access →The Ingredient Question in Suburban Chinese Dining
+The Ingredient Question in Suburban Chinese Dining

 Sourcing is where suburban Chinese kitchens either distinguish themselves or default to lowest-common-denominator supply chains.
 The challenge is structural: the produce distributors, seafood suppliers, and specialty ingredient importers that supply urban Chinatown kitchens in Memphis proper are not always accessible or economical for a single-unit suburban operator.
 What that means in practice is that the ingredient story at a place like Green Bamboo is largely determined by local distribution relationships, seasonal availability of key Chinese pantry staples, and how much the kitchen prioritizes fresh versus shelf-stable inputs.